potassco/clorm/docs/clorm/predicate.rst

     aUnary.

-Term Definitions
+Field Definitions
 -----------------

 ClORM provides a number of standard definitions that specify the mapping between Clingo's internal representation (some form of ``Clingo.Symbol``) to more natural Python representations.
-ASP has three *simple terms*: *integer*, *string*, and *constant*, and ClORM provides three definition classes to provide a mapping to these terms: ``IntegerTermDefn``, ``StringTermDefn``, and ``ConstantTermDefn``.
+ASP has three *simple terms*: *integer*, *string*, and *constant*, and ClORM provides three definition classes to provide a mapping to these fields: ``IntegerField``, ``StringField``, and ``ConstantField``.

-These classes do not represent instances of the actual terms but rather they implement functions to perform the necessary data conversions.
+These classes do not represent instances of the actual fields but rather they implement functions to perform the necessary data conversions.
 When instantiated as part of a predicate definition they also specify a number of options.

 Simple Term Definition Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The are currently two options when specifying the Python term definitions for a predicate.
+The are currently two options when specifying the Python fields for a predicate.
 We have already seen the ``default`` option, but there is also the ``index`` option.